kingswilll/kingswilll/README.md

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ... -->
-- 👯 I’m looking to collaborate on ... colaborations
+- 👯 I’m looking to collaborate on nice projects, no matter how small
-- 🤔 I’m looking for help with ...
-Any project
+- 🤔 I’m looking for help with front end and backend
  <!--- 💬 Ask me about ... -->

 - 📫 kingsleywlls@gmail.com